-- Application of EOS for modeling of petroleum reservoir fluids
+- Application of EOS for modelling of petroleum reservoir fluids

 - PVT calculations and simulation of laboratory PVT tests

-- PVT behavior of various reservoir fluids: gas/condensate reservoirs, light oil, heavy oil
+- PVT behaviour of various reservoir fluids: gas/condensate reservoirs, light oil, heavy oil

 - Analysis of displacement mechanism: non-miscible and miscible displacement processes